 Pursuant to the policy of the State to adopt a DRRM approach that is holistic comprehensive, integrated and proactive in reducing the socioeconomic and environmental impacts of disasters, as outlined in RA 10121, otherwise known as the "Philippine Disaster Risk Reduction and Management", the NOSCOP shall as far as practicable be in line with the latest Contingency Planning Guidebook jointly issued by the National Disaster Risk Reduction and Management Council and National Security Council.
-However, due to the unique character of oil spills and the requirements of oil spill contingency planning, the PCG by way of its Technical Working Group shall devise a unique National Oil Spill Contingency Plan, under the guidelines of the National Contingency Plan of the NSC and NDRRMC, as well as, regional and international standards of oil spill contingency planning.

-ACT- The following agencies shall perform the functions specified hereunder:(a) Philippine Coast Guard in coordination with DA (Department of Agriculture) and the Department shall enforce for the enforcement of water quality standards in marine waters, set pursuant to this Act, specifically from offshore sources.
+4 R.A.
+9275, Sec.
+22 Linkage Mechanism - The Department (DENR) and its concerned attached agencies including LLDA shall coordinate and enter into agreement with other government agencies, industrial sector and other concerned sector in the furtherance of the objectives of this ACT- The following agencies shall perform the functions specified hereunder:(a) Philippine Coast Guard in coordination with DA (Department of Agriculture) and the Department shall enforce for the enforcement of water quality standards in marine waters, set pursuant to this Act, specifically from offshore sources.